 Instructions

-- Store the leftovers bars in the refrigerator for up to one week and freeze for long term storage.
+- Store the leftovers bars in the refrigerator for up to one week and freeze them for long term storage.

 Notes

-Recipe adapted from No Meat Athlete.
+Recipe adapted from No Meat Athlete

 - Prep Time: 15 mins